lbeverly/docs/setup/groups.md

 If you want one of the default Groups to have access to your servers, skip ahead to [creating a Project]({{% relref "projects.md"%}}).

-To create a new group, click "Groups" in navigation panel, then click "New Group".
+To create a new group, click "Groups" in the navigation bar, then click "New Group".

 ### Naming a Group